 - Bachelor of Science Double Honours

-You will be able to choose between two degrees types in Archeology.
-If you prefer a social science orientation you should take one of the B.A. degree programs and if you prefer a science orientation you should take one of the B.Sc. degree programs.
 You should consult with an academic advisor in the college when you begin your studies to decide if you want a four-year, three-year or honours degree.

 Admission requirements and deadlines

 Ready to apply?

 Do you want us to send you important reminders, information about our programs or notifications about USask events?